 Check the completed bloodspot card with the parent and make any necessary changes and record that the sample has been taken in the maternity record, in compliance with local protocols.
 The blood spot card should be air dried flat in a horizontal position and then placed in a glassine envelope provided with the card and sent directly to the Scottish Newborn Screening Laboratory in the pre-addressed, free post envelope as soon as possible after collection, ideally on the same day and no more than 24 hours after taking the sample.
-Only one blood spot card should be placed in a single envelope as this will exceed the contracted postal weight and delay the delivery of specimens.
+Only one blood spot card should be placed in each glassine envelope.
+No more than six blood spot cards should be placed in a single envelope as this will exceed the contracted postal weight and delay the delivery of specimens.
 Dispatch should not be delayed in order to batch cards together for postage.